mk-fg/fgtk/README.md

 pbkdf2 parameters are configurable (see --help output), and at least --pbkdf2-salt should be passed for output to be deterministic, otherwise random salt value will be used.

+-- Subcommand: peers

+Shows peer stats, with some extra info, like ipv6'es derived from keys (--raw to disable all that).

+-- Subcommand: peers-remote

+Shows a list of peers (with pubkeys, ipv6'es, paths, etc) for any remote node, specified by its ipv6, path, pubkey or addr, resolving these via SearchRunner_search as necessary.

+-- Subcommands: ipv6-to-record, key-to-ipv6

+Misc pubkey/ipv6 representation/conversion helpers.

 ##### temp-patch